-8.0 ETHERNET MODULE P10, P11, P12 OR E1, E3 OPTION WITH H12 HOST
+8. ETHERNET MODULE P10, P11, P12 OR E1, E3 OPTION WITH H12 HOST

-The CompactPCITM high-speed Ethernet interface is available as an option for the M87x as either a stand-alone module when used with the H11, or consolidated with the H12 host module (H12E1 or H12E3).
-Both the stand-alone board and the consolidated options meet or exceed all requirements of ANSI/IEEE Std 802.3 (IEC 8802-3:2000) and additionally meet the requirements of the EPRI Substation LAN Utility Initiative "Statement of Work" version 0.7.
-The Ethernet interface is also compliant with IEC 61850 Part 3 and Part 8-1 TCP/IP T-profile for physical layer 1 (Ethernet copper interface) and physical layer 2 (for P12 with 100 Megabit fiber).
+The CompactPCI[TM] high-speed Ethernet interface is available as an option for the M87x as either a standalone module when used with the H11, or consolidated with the H12 host module (H12E1 or H11E3).
+Both the standalone module and the consolidated options meet or exceeds all requirements of ANSI/IEEE Std 802.3 (IEC 8802-3:2000) and additionally meets the requirements of the EPRI Substation LAN Utility Initiative "Statement of Work" version 0.7.
+The Ethernet interface is also compliant with IEC 61850 Part 3 and Part 8-1 TCP/IP T-profile for physical layer 1 (Ethernet copper interface) and physical layer 2 (for P12/H12E3 with 100 Megabit fiber).
 These documents define an interface designed to inter-operate with other devices with little user interaction ("Plug-and-Play").

-M87x instruments with the H11 host module are offered with three versions (P1x) of the Ethernet interface board:
+M87x instruments with the H11 host module are offered with three versions (P1x) of the Ethernet interface board.

-- The P10 features a 10/100 Megabit (Mb) RJ45 (copper) interface (10BASE-T and 100BASE-TX) which automatically selects the most appropriate operating conditions via autonegotiation. - The P11 has the features of P10 plus a 10 Mb fiber-optic port (10BASE-FL) operating at 820 nm (near infra-red) using ST connectors. - The P12 has the features of P10, plus a 100 Mb fiber-optic port (100BASE-FX) operating at 1300 nm (far infra-red) using ST connectors.
+- The P10 features a 10/100 Megabit (Mb) RJ45 (copper) interface (10BASE-T and 100BASE-TX) which automatically selects the most appropriate operating conditions via auto-negotiation. - The P11 has the features of P10 plus a 10 Mb fibre-optic port (10BASE-FL) operating at 820 nm (near infra-red) using ST connectors. - The P12 has the features of P10, plus a 100 Mb fibre-optic port (100BASE-FX) operating at 1300 nm (far infra-red) using ST connectors.